pastorp3/Restaurant-page/README.md

 Open dist folder and run index.html in your browser

-In case that you want to edit it, add your changes and  in ther terminal use the next command:
+In case that you want to edit it, add your changes and  in the terminal use the next command:

 ``